AbdealiLoKo/rpmml/README.md

-# rpmml
+# pmml-eval

-PMML Evaluation written in Rust
+`pmml-eval` is a rust implementation of the [PMML](http://dmg.org/) specification to evaluate PMML files.